 While the Exit Row is not considered Economy Comfort it is still Preferred Seating and the same rules apply to booking an Economy Comfort seat as the Exit Row.
 Free for Diamond, Platinum and Gold Medallion Members (exit row you can select at time of booking, whereas you must first buy your ticket then change seat for Economy Comfort – This has changed now and you can book Economy Comfort at time of booking), pay full fare coach ticket (the only way to get bonus miles for Economy Comfort, otherwise like the service, it is same as regular Coach), Silver Elite members can get seats at check-in or discount in advance, or buy up to Economy Comfort.
 There are slightly different rules and benefits for Economy Comfort international flights.
 It is not free for Gold Members (50% off) but is free for Platinum and Diamond Members.The meal service is the same as the rest of Economy, as is the seat (only a few more inches of leg room and maybe more recline).
 The one big plus (besides the extra leg room) is that Economy Comfort Int’l passengers receive complimentary spirits and specialty cocktails (beer and wine is free for all International Economy on Delta).
 On the JFK – LAX and SFO flights the Economy Comfort seats supposedly have more recline.
 But all that said, I still prefer the exit row on the Airbus’ and the bulkhead’s on the CRJ’s.

 As an update to this review.
-Delta announced today (May 2, 2013) that on flights between JFK – SFO & LAX that Economy Comfort passengers will receive free beer, wine, and spirits, a free premium snack, and a complimentary newspaper.
-These transcontinental flights are usually flown on 757′s and occasionally 767′s, and 737′s.
-With these new upgrades to Economy Comfort on these two routes I would not choose the exit row over Economy Comfort.
+Delta announced today (May 2, 2013) that on flights between JFK – SFO & LAX that Economy Comfort passengers will receive free beer, wine, and spirits, a free premium snack, blanket & pillow, and a complimentary newspaper.
+These transcontinental flights are usually flown on 757’s and occasionally 767’s, and 737’s.
+With these new upgrades to Economy Comfort on these two routes I would choose Economy Comfort over the exit row, because of the upgraded services.
 However, on all other routes I still prefer the exit row (does not apply to 767 as I have not flown in the exit row on that plane).